jacobjlandry/crudley/README.md

 ```bash
 php artisan help make:crud
 ```

+*Note: You can edit the template that is used to copy these resources in thew views/CRUDTemplates directory*

 ### Simple Usage Example
 In its simplest form, you can simply call make:crud and receive an MVC setup for a resource.